 If you’re in this situation, talk to a car accident lawyer.
 Don’t rely on the insurance adjuster’s opinion of your fault.

-Most states have modified comparative negligence laws, meaning you can pursue compensation from the other driver even if you were partly to blame for the accident.
+Most states have modified comparative negligence laws, meaning you can pursue compensation from the driver who rear-ended you even if you were partly to blame for the accident.
 Compensation is reduced in proportion to your share of the blame.
 In many cases, an attorney can help prove that you have no responsibility for the crash.

 There are a few exceptions to automatic rear-end liability, such as:

 - If the driver in front was driving erratically or recklessly, making it impossible for the rear driver to avoid a collision, even from a safe distance behind

 - If the driver in front suddenly stops in the lane of traffic and fails to give any other reasonable notice to the driver behind